ShineQi/ethernetIP-explorer/Docs/README.txt

 		Ethernet/IP devices.
 		The project was created in order to test/teach/learn and evaluate the protocol.
+		This application is running on Windows but also on Linux with mono installed.

 		This document is subject to change.

 	1.2 CREDITS